 Effective lead distribution and analytics tools like Lead Assign use an Artificial Intelligence (AI) engine to route leads based on existing business-specific rules.
 Managing marketers and sales team directors will also have access to view the detailed or high-level lead data overall.
 For example, lead source, lead details, lead pursuit and lead feedback are all KPIs that impact business strategy.

 Once the platform recognizes a qualified lead, it will route the lead information to a sales agent through text message or email.
 If the lead is not accepted by the first-offered sales agent within a pre-determined period of time, the next applicable sales agent will be offered the lead and so on.
 With Lead Assign, all of the hard work is taken out of assigning and initiating valuable lead pursuit.
-To experience this firsthand, check out our Getting Started Page.
+To experience this from the sales rep post of view, check out our Getting Started Page.

 All sales team managers are aware of the differing capabilities and effectiveness of their agents.
 In response, LeadAssign takes lead routing a step further by taking into account the historical lead acceptance and lead pursuit performance of each sales agent.